Slip & Fall Lawyer Serving Clients in Mississippi and Arkansas

 - Licensee: A licensee is someone who enters another person’s property for his or her own benefit yet still with the express or implied permission of the property owner.
 Under Mississippi law, property owners have a duty not to “willfully and wantonly” injure an invitee.
 When the property owner knows the invitee is on the property there is a duty to use reasonable care.
 Examples of licensees include friends invited over for dinner, or neighbors stopping by to borrow eggs.

 - Trespasser: A trespasser is someone who enters another person’s property without the person’s knowledge, as well as without the person’s permission.
 A property owner owes the most limited duty to a trespasser and law only requires avoiding “willfully and wantonly” causing injury to the trespasser.

 Contact a Greenville Slip and Fall Attorney

 Did a slip and fall accident on another party’s property cause you serious injury?
-You may be eligible to file a premises liability claim to seek financial compensation for your losses, and a Greenville personal injury lawyer can help.
+You may be eligible to file a premises liability claim to seek financial compensation for your losses.

 Contact Harris Law Firm PLLC for more information about the services we provide to clients in Greenville, Mississippi and surrounding areas.
 You can also call us at (662) 237-3869.